BERD-NFDI/assured/content/about/index.md

 ## Want to get involved?

 If you’re interested in learning more about the project, keep an eye on the [News](https://assured-training.org/news/) for upcoming presentations and announcements.
-If you’re interesting in working with us or contributing to the project, please get in touch via [info@assured-training.org](mailto:info@assured-training.org).
+If you’re interested in working with us or contributing to the project, please get in touch via [info@assured-training.org](mailto:info@assured-training.org).
 We’d love to hear from you!